ForestAdmin/agent-nodejs/docs/agent-customization/actions/scope-context.md

-Note that actions can have three different scopes:
+Actions can have three different scopes: Single, Bulk, and Global.
+The scope of an action defines how it can be triggered and which records it will target.

 | &nbsp;                                     | Single                           | Bulk                                                   | Global                                    |
 | :----------------------------------------- | :------------------------------- | :----------------------------------------------------- | :---------------------------------------- |